COMMUNITY SERVICES PROGRAMS

 AARP Low-Cost Transportation

+As a volunteer driver, you will be trained and supported to transport riders to their various Blount County destinations.
+Reimbursed for gas at the charitable rate is available if needed.
 Drivers must be at least 21 years of age, pass a background check, hold a valid driver’s license, auto insurance and have a safe driving record.
 A written application, reference checks, an interview and driver training program are completed by all drivers prior to being scheduled.

 SMiles Driver Application 4.18